flytbase/flytdocs/source/docs/FlytOS/FlytOSInstallationGuide.rst

 Download and Install FlytOS
 ---------------------------

 FlytOS is currently compatible with `FlytPOD <http://docs.flytbase.com/en/master/docs/FlytPOD/About_FlytPOD.html>`_, `FlytPOD PRO <http://docs.flytbase.com/en/master/docs/FlytPOD/About_FlytPOD.html>`_, `ODROID-XU4 <http://docs.flytbase.com/en/master/docs/FlytOS/FlytOSInstallationGuide.html#pixhawk-odroid-xu4>`_ and  `Raspberry Pi 3 <https://www.raspberrypi.org/products/raspberry-pi-3-model-b/>`_ .
 This step requires you to have a registered FlytBase account.
-In case you don't have an account, go to :ref:`step one<create_flytbase_account>` and follow the steps to create a FlytBase account.
+In case you don't have an account follow the steps to create a FlytBase account :ref:`here<create_flytbase_account>` before you proceed.
-Once you have installed the latest FlytImage, we recommend you to update your FlytOS by following the steps below:
+Once you have installed the latest FlytOS Linux Image, we recommend you to update your FlytOS by following the steps below: